About

 Dr James Williams

-I am a Research Fellow in GeoAI and Data Science at the University of Nottingham, with a PhD in GIScience and a track record spanning urban representation learning, conflict documentation, and human rights analytics.
+I am a Research Fellow in Slavery and War (GeoAI and Data Science) at the University of Nottingham, with a PhD in GIScience spanning urban representation learning, conflict documentation, and human rights analytics.

-I specialise in geospatial foundation models, graph neural networks, and discrete global grid systems, with applied work across multi-city corpora and humanitarian contexts.
-As development lead of CDISaW, I built cloud-native infrastructure indexing over 10 million conflict records for interdisciplinary research into slavery and war.
-I also created MORPHEME, an open-source GNN embedding model that quantifies urban characteristics across 24 global cities using OpenStreetMap data.
+I specialise in geospatial foundation models, graph neural networks, and discrete global grid systems.
+As development lead of CDISaW, I built cloud-native infrastructure indexing over 10 million conflict records.
+I also created MORPHEME, an open-source GNN embedding model quantifying urban characteristics across 24 global cities using OpenStreetMap data.

 2020 – 2025